Joe Donahue (racing driver)

 Joseph Donahue (August 25, 1926 – April 30, 2007) was a pioneering driver of Dirt Modified stock cars.
 In 1957, Donahue won every race but one at Glen Aubrey Raceway, New York, and the track championship.

 Racing career

-Following his service in World War II, Joe Donahue started out racing stock cars, winning his first feature in 1949 at the Drive-in Speedway in Doty Hill, Pennsylvania.
+Following his service in World War II, Donahue started out racing stock cars, winning his first feature in 1949 at the Drive-in Speedway in Doty Hill, Pennsylvania.
 He also competed successfully in Pennsylvania at Langhorne Speedway and VFW Raceway at the Bradford County Fairgrounds, and at Shangri-La Speedway in Owego, New York.

 Over his career, Donahue won four track championships at Five Mile Point Speedway in Kirkwood, New York, a second title at Glen Aubrey, two at Susquehanna Speedway, Pennsylvania, and a single title at Mid-State Speedway in Morris, New York.
 Joe Donahue was inducted into the Northeast Dirt Modified Hall of Fame 2020.